jaalto/project--emacs-epackage-template/README.rst

 EXAMING FILES

+* Exmine ``require`` commands.
+Does packge need other than standard Emacs features?
+If it does, you must package those first.
+You can continue packaging this one after you have dealt with the dependencies.
+* Examine ``require`` commands closer.
+How many are there?
+Perhaps the author dind't consider library requirements carefully.
+It may be possible to arrange code to load faster and consume less memory by arranging utilizing ``autoload`` instead of ``require`` for features that are not immediately used.
 * Does every variable and function start with a common ``package-*`` prefix?
 If not, label package as **unsafe** in *epackage/info::Status* .
 Explain the reason for the unsafe status